ReefLedge/reefledge/README.rst

 Main Features
 -------------
-Here are just a few of the things that make `reefledge` special:
+Here are just a few of the things that make <code>reefledge</code> special:

   * Intuitive object oriented interface.
   * Type checking at runtime of all public functions/methods.